salt-die/batgrl/docs/user/gadgets.rst

 events.
 Input events are dispatched to every gadget until one of these methods return True to signal that the event was handled.

-In addition to input events, gadgets may want to update when other gadget properties change.
-Gadgets have a `subscribe()` method that allows you to register a callback when some property changes.

 Collisions
 ----------